cs50/help50-deprecated/README.md

 # TODO

-* Create `client` and `server` subdirectories?
-But Elastic Beanstalk might only look in root of repo.
-* Add support for usernames and hearts via a MySQL database.
+* Add support for usernames and hearts via a MySQL database?
 * Create tests (that get executed before deployment).
+-->